- What is intussusception?

 Does The Rotavirus Vaccine Cause Intussusception?

 The current rotavirus vaccine seldom causes intussusception as a side effect.
-An older version of rotavirus vaccine introduced in the year 1998 was found to cause intussusception in one among 10,000 pediatric recipients of the vaccine.
+An older version of rotavirus vaccine introduced in the year 1998 was found to be associated with intussusception in one among 10,000 pediatric recipients of the vaccine.
 The vaccine was discontinued in the year 1999 (4).

 Newer versions of the vaccine, which were tested to check for intussusception side effect and licensed in the year 2006 and 2008 (5).
 The risk with the new rotavirus vaccine reduced to one in 100,000, which medical experts state is the same risk of a baby developing intussusception without getting the rotavirus vaccine.